zammad/zammad-user-documentation/extras/ai-features.rst

    about how to configure and activate it can be found in the :admin-docs:`AI section </ai/provider.html>` of the admin documentation.

+Many AI features in Zammad include a feedback mechanism.
+If you notice issues or are unsatisfied with the results, please use the feedback option to let your Zammad admin know.
+You can like or dislike the AI generated content.
+The dislike option allows you to leave an optional comment.
+Of course you can also give positive feedback if you are happy with the AI result.

 Ticket Summary
 --------------